alexander-kastil/m365-copilot/demos/readme.md

 This module delves into the fundamentals of Microsoft Copilot extensibility and introduces Copilot Studio Actions.
 You’ll learn to create Low Code Prompts, Connectors, and Conversational Actions for Microsoft Copilot for Microsoft 365 within Copilot Studio.

 Teams & Azure Essentials for Copilot Developers:
 Here, you’ll learn about Teams extension patterns and the Developer Portal, along with the integration of Teams and Copilot for Microsoft 365.
-The module covers the Teams Developer Toolkit, DevTunnels, Deploying Azure Resources and App Registrations using Bicep.
+The module covers the Teams Developer Toolkit, Dev Tunnels, Deploying Azure Resources and App Registrations using Bicep and an introduction to the Bot Framework SDK.
 It aims to equip you with essential skills for developing AI Solutions within the Teams environment.

 Build Plugins and Connectors for Microsoft Copilot for Microsoft 365:
 This module introduces the Pro Code Copilot for Microsoft 365 Extension Architecture, explains the differences between Microsoft Graph Connectors and Plugins.
 It demonstrates Bot Framework based Message Extension Plugins and the simpler Api based Plugins.
 It demonstrates how to implement Graph Connectors that can be used in Microsoft 365 Copilot as well Outlook using Context IQ.

-Implement Custom Engine Agents for Microsoft 365 using Teams AI Library:
+Implement Agents for Microsoft 365 using Teams AI Library:
-In this module, you’ll be introduced to the Teams AI library and its integration with large language models (LLMs).
-It introduces the skills to implement Custom Engine Agents for Microsoft 365 by leveraging the Teams AI Library, Bot Framework, Message Interactions and Adaptive Cards capabilities.
+In this module, you’ll be introduced to the concepts of Declarative- vs Custom Engine Agents.
+It introduces the skills to implement Custom Engine Agents for Microsoft 365 by leveraging the Teams AI Library, a Large Language Model of choice, Bot Framework, Message Interactions and Adaptive Cards capabilities.

-Duration: 4 days
+Duration: 5 days

 ## Audience